 What is the treatment?

 There is no treatment that can cure this disease.
 Your doctor will conduct tests and check your liver function to make sure your body is recovering.

 Is there a vaccine for Hepatitis A?

-- Suffer from severe blood clotting
+- suffer from severe blood clots.

-- Suffer from long-term liver disease.
+- have long-term liver disease.

-The vaccine is administered in doses.
+The vaccine is prescribed in dosage.

-Can we prevent Hepatitis A?
+Can we prevent hepatitis A?

 The best way to protect yourself is to get vaccinated.
 If you encounter someone with hepatitis A, you should take a specific drug known as an immune globulin within 2 weeks.

 Good hygiene is extremely important.
 Remember to wash your hands with Dettol Liquid Handwash once you use the toilet.
 It is recommended to use it before you handle food and after changing diapers.